 Advantages of Floating Spreads

-Moving on, the advantages of floating spread are as follows:
+Moving on, the advantages of floating spreads are as follows:

 - Induce reduced costs under stable market conditions.